beratzorlu/python-quiz/README.md

 - [UCD Professional Academy](https://www.ucd.ie/professionalacademy/): I would like to thank UCD PA for their facilitator and masterclass sessions in partnership with Code Insitute.
 These have been invaluable in better understanding relevant theory and practice elements.

 ---

+## Acknowledgements

+I would like to first and foremost thank my mentor, Rohit Sharma, for his dedication to helping me find direction in developing my projects and understand the fundamental considerations in growing as a software developer.
+Moreover, the tutor support available at Code Institute has been an excellent help in finding solutions to various issues I came across in the development process that I needed help.
+Lastly, the Slack community at Code Institute has been nothing less than inspirational.
+I commend their dedication to a constructive culture that strives to help future developers in their struggles towards their software development journey.

+---

 ## Closing Remarks